-This allows you to lest whilst your baby feeds, it may be useful if you:
+This allows you to rest whilst your baby feeds, it may be useful if you have had a:

+Caesarean section.

+ad a:

-- Have had a caesarean section. - Find it uncomfortable to sit.
+• Find it unconvertable to sit.

-Start off by tying on your side.
+Start off by lying on your side.
 Turn your baby completely on his side to face you.
-Bring his body close to you making sure his head is tilting back and can then attach:
+Bring his body close to you making sure his head is tilting back and can then attach.